ncsa/charts/charts/geoserver/README.md

 ## Persistence

-Clowder can use a disk storage (default) or S3.
-In case of S3 it can either use an existing bucket, or use minio to provide the bucket.
+Geoserver can use a disk storage.

 ### Existing PersistentVolumeClaims